rravipra/NLP/README.md

 8) You can use your own dataset where text from each language is translated to the other language that has been mentioned.

 9) You can use your own datasets.
 The datasets should be text files that contains two sentences of words where the sentences are separated by a tab (i.e "\t") line by line.

+10) You can use your own datasets.
+The datasets should be text files that contains one sentence of words line by line where each sentence is grammatically correct and is in proper English.
+The reason that we need the data to be that way is that our goal is to come up with a dataset which contains the corruption of the particular sentence.

 # Methods used